shivamnerwal1998/Employee_Management_System/README.md

 ![](Images_employee_management_system/7.edit_details_2.bmp)

 ## If user clicks on Managers details
-The profile of All CEO's profile will be displayed
+The profile of All CEOs  will be displayed
 ![](Images_employee_management_system/8.manager_profile.bmp)

+## If user will click on logout the session will be destroyed and the user redirected to login page